-How to Grow and Enjoy Your Home Garden
+Grow and Enjoy Your Home Garden with your Family

-How to Grow and Enjoy Your Home Garden
+Grow and Enjoy Your Home Garden with your Family

 Plant a Row of Local Flowers

-You can start with seeds of flowers you know grow well in the local climate.
-Look up the care instructions together and make sure to provide just the right amount of water, then watch the fascinating growing process over the next two weeks.
+For gardening with children, you can start with seeds of flowers you know grow well in the local climate.
+Look up the care instructions and the best planting times together and make sure to provide just the right amount of water-- then watch the fascinating growing process over the next few weeks.

 Lay a Flower Bed or Garden Plot

-Don't have a flower bed ready to plant?
-No problem.
-Grab some shovels and get your kids enthusiastic about digging in the yard for a few days.
-This is a great opportunity to play in the dirt and let your kids make a few decisions about where to plant.
-Use bricks to line your new flowerbeds or define the perimeter of your new vegetable garden plot.
+If you don’t have an unused area, and are feeling very inspired, you can create a new area to plant.
+Be sure it’s safe to dig in the area you have chosen (watch for pipes).
+This is a great opportunity to play in the dirt and let your kids make a few decisions about where to plant—or just to give your space a new look.
+Use bricks/stones to line your new flowerbeds or define the perimeter of your new vegetable garden plot.

 Dig down about two feet so that you can turn the soil.
-Place a weed liner and bury bricks around the edge to fully define your space, then replace the soil loosened and ready to receive new plant seeds or roots.
+Place a weed liner and bury bricks around the edge to fully define your space, then replace the soil, add some with more nutrients if necessary and plant your seeds or plants.

 Start a Compost Pile